Probely/farcaster-onprem-agent/README.md

 After Packer finishes building the VM, you should have OVF and VMDK files available on the `output-virtualbox-iso` directory.
-Note that the output directory name and contents may differ, depending on the underlying VM builder you chose to create the VM appliance.
+Note that the output directory name and contents may differ, depending on the underlying VM builder you chose to create the VM.

-You can now install the VM using the steps described in the Virtual appliance installation section.
+You can now install the VM using the steps described in the Virtual Machine installation section.
 If applicable, remember to use your custom [installer](#installer).